 How often should I optimize my Amazon Backend Keywords Terms

-- Do look at your PPC keywords which are high performing (high CTR & Conversions) every 3 weeks.
+- Do look at your Amazon pay per click (PPC) keywords which are high performing; high CTR– Click through Rate & Converting keywords, every 3 weeks.
 Find keyword variations of that primary keyword and add them as part of your backend/listing keywords

 - Do a Reverse ASIN Search using Keyword Optimization tool.
 Extract the keywords of your competitors and add the relevant ones to your Amazon backend keywords /listing terms.